Noroff-FEU-Assignments/project-exam-1-jonlar93/README.md

-# jonas/dev portfolio
+# board buddy
 ![image](/images/test/board-buddy.PNG)

-board buddy
+board buddy is a blog site that includes guides from beginner to advanced level in snowboarding

 ## Description